Eagle Scout: After achieving the rank of Eagle Scout

-Eagle Scouts are expected to set an example for other Scouts and to become the leaders in life that they have demonstrated themselves to be in Scouting.
-They are disproportionately represented in the military, service academy graduates, in higher education and academia, major professions, the clergy, business and politics.
-Eagles are more likely to exercise for 30 minutes or more every day, volunteer for religious and nonreligious organizations, have closer relationships with family and friends, be in a leadership position at their place of employment or local community, donate money to charitable groups, and to work with others to improve their neighborhoods.
+Eagle Scouts are expected to serve as examples for other Scouts and to take on leadership roles.
+They are represented in fields including the military, higher education, academia, business, and politics.
+Studies have reported that Eagle Scouts are more likely to volunteer for religious and nonreligious organizations, maintain close relationships with family and friends, hold leadership positions in their workplaces or communities, donate to charitable organizations, and participate in neighborhood improvement activities.

 Scholarship opportunities

 Academic scholarships can be awarded to Eagle Scouts based upon academic, financial need and Scouting participation.
 The application requirement for the Scout is to have a minimum score of 1290 on the SAT Reasoning Test or 28 on the ACT.
 Scholarships vary in the amount awarded.

 Adult Eagle Scouts

-The list of Eagle Scouts is extensive.
-In addition, the accomplishment is considered to be notable as Adult Scouters who earned Eagle Scout as a youth are entitled to wear a square knot emblem with a red, white, and blue striped square knot above the left shirt pocket.
+Adult Scouters who earned Eagle Scout as a youth are entitled to wear a square knot emblem with a red, white, and blue striped square knot above the left shirt pocket.
 Eagle Scouts may join the National Eagle Scout Association (NESA), which serves as a fraternal and communications board for all Eagle Scouts.
 The NESA Outstanding Eagle Scout Award recognizes Eagle Scouts who have demonstrated outstanding achievement at the local, state, or regional level.
 The Distinguished Eagle Scout Award is given only to Eagle Scouts for distinguished service in their profession and the community for a period of at least 25 years after earning Eagle Scout.

 Eagle Scouts who enlist in the U.S. Armed Forces may receive advanced enlisted rank in recognition of their achievements.
 For commissioned officer programs, attainment of Eagle Scout is considered a positive factor in determining service academy appointments and award of college ROTC scholarships.

 NESA directly administers several Eagle Scout scholarships.
 The American Legion, the National Jewish Committee on Scouting, and the Sons of the American Revolution offer scholarships directed toward Eagle Scouts.
 Many colleges and universities, local businesses, churches and other organizations offer similar scholarships.